Master Services Agreement (MSA)

 4. Fees, Taxes, and Fee Changes

 4.1 Fees.
-Customer will pay the recurring and one-time fees set forth in each Order.
+Customer will pay the recurring and one-time fees outlined in each Order.

 4.2 Billing Cycle.
 Unless stated otherwise on an Order, recurring fees are billed monthly in advance.
 Usage and non-recurring fees are billed in arrears.

 4.3 Taxes.
 Fees are exclusive of taxes.
-Customer is responsible for sales, use, VAT, GST, and similar taxes assessed on the Services, other than taxes on Provider net income.
+The Customer is responsible for sales, use, VAT, GST, and similar taxes assessed on the Services, except for taxes on the Provider’s net income.

 5. Invoicing, Payment, and Late Payment